Jewellery & workshops

 Metal serves as a catalyst that best expresses my modernist ideals and aesthetic, giving me the freedom to exploit both traditional and modern fabrication techniques.

-My process begins by prototyping each new design by hand; saw piercing, soldering, and forging in my off-grid studio, utilising sustainable materials and practices wherever possible.
-I then digitally model many of my designs to have them 3D printed in wax and formed using traditional lost wax casting techniques.
+My process begins by prototyping each new design by hand; saw piercing, soldering, and forging in my studio, utilising sustainable materials and practices wherever possible.
+I then digitally model many of my designs to have them created using traditional lost wax casting techniques.
 I set every stone and finish every piece by hand to reveal meticulously clean designs.

 My work yields modernist pieces that embrace innovative technologies while being grounded in natural form.
 And like the untouched nature around me, I try to encompass both structure and beauty in the final products of my design process.